 For more information about Revolutionizing Healthcare—and to sign up to join in—please have a look at the sections below, and keep checking for new updates.

-Themed discussion sessions specifically for healthcare professionals (primarily clinicians and healthcare workers).
+Themed discussion sessions specifically for healthcare professionals (primarily clinicians).

 We would like to:

 – introduce machine learning concepts as they relate to healthcare

 – demonstrate the real-world impact of machine learning in clinical settings